services

 redis-cli

-isn't enough - pgAdmin for when I need to manually interface with postgres.
+isn't enough - pgweb for when I need to manually interface with postgres.
 I don't like having tools installed on my workstation, so something accessible over the web is great.

 - Redpanda Console as a single-pane-of-glass view for insight into Kafka operations.